anquanscan/sec-tools/README.md

 [StegApp](https://github.com/dsccvrgu/StegApp): This Project is all about Steganography combined with AES encryption.
 You can use the scirpt for encoding/decoding secret messages inside images with a use of a secret key.
 [Physical2FA](https://github.com/Atharv-Attri/Physical2FA): Encryption using 2 Factor Authentication through an external drive with Python
 [codebreaker-2018-jenkins-seed](https://github.com/vladistan/codebreaker-2018-jenkins-seed): Jenkins jobs to brute force OTP keys for NSA codebreaker challenge 2018
 [starboard-exporter](https://github.com/giantswarm/starboard-exporter): A standalone exporter for vulnerability reports and other CRs created by Trivy Operator (formerly Starboard).
+[dastardly-github-action](https://github.com/PortSwigger/dastardly-github-action): Runs a scan using Dastardly by Burp Suite against a target site and creates a JUnit XML report for the scan on completion.